moserhof/boxOfChocolate/README.md

 # 🍫🍫🍫 | Konnichiwa

-## Momma always said programming was like a box of chocolates, you never know what you're gonna get.
+## This repo is like a box of chocolates, you never know what you're gonna get.

-A delicious assortment of my learnings.
+A delicious assortment of random learnings.

 _Each folder will house a different programming aspect based on subject.
-To be as helpful as possible, I'll try to include the following_:
+I'll try to include the following_:

 * The programming language(__s__) used
-* Documentation links
-* Code comments
 * Visual screenshots
 * Live demos